Save Your Life - Catch Melanoma Early

 - Choose a dermatologist who has experience with or specializes in melanoma.

 - What about preventing eye melanoma (ocular melanoma)?
 Visit an optometrist or an ophthalmologist regularly for routine eye exams.
+Learn more about the MRF's #EyeGetDilated campaign.
 The American Academy of Opthalmology recommends a dilated eye exam every year beginning at age 40.
 Their program, EyeCare America, offers free medical eye exams to those who qualify.

 Taking these steps does make a difference - research has shown that individuals are the ones most likely to spot a melanoma first.